 How This Classically Trained Chef Lost 53 Pounds* Without Sacrificing Flavor

-*People following the WW program can expect to lose 1-2 pounds/week.
-René lost weight on a prior program and is continuing on PersonalPoints™.
+*People following the WeightWatchers weight-loss program can expect to lose 1 to 2 pounds per week.
+René lost weight on a prior program and is continuing on WeightWatchers.

 As told to Katerina Gkionis